lesobrod/DigitsPolynomialFactorization/README.md

  - Any  integer  sooner or later will appear in some $\mathcal{U}(n,b)$

 More specifically, we will interest when a given integer $z$ *first appears* in some $\mathcal{U}(n,b)$.
+Here is Mathematica notebook with general functions and some results.

 In general, we could consider $b<0$.
 And here is partial table of first appearances of succesfull $z$ for $-10 \leq b \leq 10$: